sgatesdev/10_Team-Profile-Generator/README.md

   ## Installation

   You install the project by cloning the Github Repo, then installing Node.js and Inquirer.
+You can also download the code or copy it to your machine.

   ## Usage